Tameness in generalized metric structures: Tameness in -AECs.

-\begin{remark} If we simply assume cocontinuity, rather than the SAFA property, the argument above will still work: instead of a decreasing sequence $\langle\delta_n:n\in\omega\rangle$, we get a directed system $\{\delta_\E:\E\gg 0\}$ satisfying the same conditions.
-With this minor modification, the argument proceeds just as above. \end{remark}
+\begin{remark} We note that the sequential approximation property, Definition \ref{defsflagg}(2), is not strictly necessary in this proof: by Lemma~\ref{Closeness}, we can always find a \emph{directed system} converging to $\delta$, which plays the role of the sequence in the proof above.
+With this minor modification, and a great deal more bookkeeping, the argument proceeds just as above. \end{remark}

+It is important to note that Theorem~\ref{VTameness} goes beyond the analogous result for mAECs in \cite{LiRo17} in a number of respects, beyond replacing the reals with an arbitrarily strongly Flagg quantale: in particular, \cite[5.5]{LiRo17} assumes the CTP (Definition~\ref{CTP}) and that the underlying spaces are metric, rather than pseudometric.
+While these conditions ensure that we have a metric---rather than a pseudometric---structure on the sets of Galois types (see Proposition~\ref{propctpmetr}), it transpires that this is not, in fact, necessary for the argument.